 - Enhanced Safe Harbor plans provide a 100% employer match on up to 4% of an employee's compensation.

-- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a percentage of their pay contributed to the plan unless they decide not to.
-The default contribution rate starts at 3% and increases by 1% annually until it reaches a maximum of 6%, unless the employee chooses a different contribution rate.
+- In a Qualified Automatic Contribution Arrangement (QACA), employees are automatically enrolled in the plan and have a part of their pay contributed to the plan unless they choose to opt out or contribute a different amount.
+The default contribution rate starts at 3% and increases by 1% annually until it reaches a maximum of 6%, unless the employee decides on a different contribution rate.

 Solo or Individual 401(k) Plan

-These are are meant for owner-only businesses, or businesses where the only employees are spouses.
-Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
-This allows participants to make higher contributions as they can make contributions both as an employee and a businesses owner.
-Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance exceeds $250,000.
+Solo and Individual 401(k) plans are intended for people who are self-employed, or businesses where the only employees are spouses.
+Contributions are tax deductible and the money is taxed when it's withdrawn.
+This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
+Unlike other 401(k) plans, individual 401(k)s do not require annual filings with the IRS unless the account balance surpasses $250,000.

-What plan works best for your and your employees depends on your business and employees.
-If you're considering opening a 401(k) plan for your small Shrewsbury, MO business, schedule a meeting with a member of our team today to get started.
+What plan works best for your and your employees depends on your business and your and your employees' needs.
+If you're considering establishing a 401(k) plan for your small Shrewsbury, MO business, schedule a meeting with a member of our advisor team today to get started.

-How a Financial Advisor Can Help Your Shrewsbury, MO Small Business With Your 401(k) Plans
+How a Financial Advisor Can Help Small Shrewsbury, MO Businesses With Their 401(k) Plans

-Even considering the great things a 401(k) plan can do for a small business, some Shrewsbury, MO employers might still be wary, as managing a 401(k) plan is complex and time-consuming.
+Given the benefits of a small business offering a 401(k) plan, some Shrewsbury, MO employers might still be wary, as they may not have the knowledge, time, or interest to establish and operate a plan.
 That’s where we come in.
-Here are some ways that our advisory firm can assist with your small business’s 401(k) plan:
+Here are some some of the many ways that our advisory firm can assist with your small business’s 401(k) plan:

-- Plan design — A few detailed Google searches can't come close to providing the same degree of skill and experience as a licensed advisory firm.
-Financial advisors can work with small business owners to design a 401(k) plan meant expressly to benefit them.
-They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.
+- Plan design — A few detailed Google searches can't come close to offering the same level of skill and experience as a licensed advisory firm.
+Financial advisors can partner with small business owners to create a 401(k) plan that meets the specific needs of their business and employees.
+They can help choose the plan that works best for you, set up contribution and matching formulas, and establish eligibility requirements.

-- Establishing and operating a plan — There are numerous requirements you must adhere to when beginning your small business 401(k).
+- Initiating and operating a plan — There are numerous requirements you must follow when beginning your small business 401(k).
 You have to:

 - Adopt a written plan document